By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-: renders a graphical depiction of a specified projection
+display: renders a graphical depiction of a specified projection

 projection, it is automatically stored and thereafter accessible through the Projection tab via the view